diegotyner/Vault-Deployment/content/College/Classes/ECS154A-L2.md

 - 1010 - HD is 1
 - 0101 - HD is 3

-From adjacent boxes in truth tables (Carnel map?), their Hamming Distance is a maximum of 1
+From adjacent boxes in truth tables (Karnaugh map?), their Hamming Distance is a maximum of 1

 Jiffy Lube 3D Truth Tables??
-Carno Maps?
+Karnaugh Maps?

 |     |        |        |        | A      |